Chyrion/Junction_nexiproject/README.md

 - NFC reader (currently only Adafruit PN532 is supported)
 - PyQt5

 ### Usage

 Current workflow:

-1. Run the reader app (execute make in the rdr directory)
+1. Run make in the root folder
 2. Scan an NFC card while the reader is running
-3. Run the GUI
+3. The GUI will open displaying the data

+- Tested only working on Linux (it is possible to run on Windows if libnfc is working)

 ### Credits